 Melvi Paul is a 1L at the University of Louisville Brandeis School of Law.
 She graduated from Missouri State University with a bachelor’s degree in political science and a minor in Spanish.
 During her undergraduate career she volunteered at the Refugee and Immigrant Center for Education and Legal Services (RAICES) in San Antonio, Texas.
 RAICES assigned her to work at the Karnes Detention Center in Karnes, Texas, where migrant women and their children are detained.
 Melvi performed intakes of new detainees, Credible and Reasonable Fear Interviews and Release Charlas (talks) to inform released women of available aid and legal resources.
 Melvi also volunteered at Hand-in-Hand Multicultural Center, a non-profit in Springfield, Missouri, helping candidates for Deferred Action for Childhood Arrivals (DACA) apply and renew their permits.
 Melvi is interested in immigration law and is passionate about human rights and hopes the Human Rights Advocacy Program will further her commitment towards helping marginalized and underrepresented communities.
 Outside of her studies and volunteer commitments, Melvi enjoys camping, traveling and spending time with her friends and family.

-Emily Pinerola is a 2L at the University of Louisville Brandeis School of Law.
+Emily Pinerola is a member of the Class of 2020 at the University of Louisville Brandeis School of Law.
 Emily graduated with honors from Samford University where she majored in Spanish and psychology.
 During her undergraduate career, she studied in both Spain and Costa Rica and was an active member of many organizations centered around racial justice and cultural competency.
-After Samford, she began the Master of Science in Social Work program at the Kent School of Social Work at the University of Louisville.
-She served as the social work intern at the United Way of Southern Kentucky.
-Emily also participated in the Amigos Resource Network which serves to connect the Hispanic community with available resources in the community.
-She currently serves as a social work intern at the ACLU of Kentucky.
-This past summer, she was a legal intern at Harvard Law School at the Charles Hamilton Houston Institute for Race and Justice.
+Emily is in the dual degree MSSW/JD program and graduated with her Master of Science in Social Work in May 2019.
+Last year, she served as a social work intern at the ACLU of Kentucky.
+She spent her law school summers as a legal fellow at Harvard Law School at the Charles Hamilton Houston Institute for Race and Justice and as a law clerk at the US Attorney’s Office.
 Emily considers it both her duty and passion to represent those who are marginalized and underrepresented.
 She is interested in prison reform and juvenile justice.
-She plans to be a criminal defense attorney.
+She plans to be a public defender.

 Kaylee Raymer is a 1L who is passionate about criminal justice reform, indigent defense, due process for immigrants, restorative justice initiatives and a host of other social justice issues.
 Kaylee holds a bachelor's degree in Peace and Social Justice from Berea College.
 While at Berea, Kaylee served as a Bonner Scholar and worked in the Center for Excellence in Learning through Service (CELTS).
 At CELTS, Kaylee assisted in the planning and execution of campus-wide awareness programs.
 Kaylee was responsible for taking students on volunteer trips to local non-profits and organized the daily events for the 2016 National Hunger and Homelessness Awareness Week.
 Kaylee also spent six months serving as an Attorney Case Support Intern at public defender offices in Greensboro, North Carolina, and Richmond, Kentucky.
 In her free time, Kaylee enjoys Zumba, kayaking and reading.